Spotterday/Webinterface_ICOM_R30/README.md

 ![IC-R30 Webinterface](https://github.com/Spotterday/Webinterface_ICOM_R30/blob/main/IC-R30%20Webinterface.PNG)

+## Contact and Support

+I try my best to support you - for contact use r30@spotterday.de - but no 24 hour support

 ## Donate
 Guys I know a lot of stuff on Github is free.
 But I would appreciate a small coffee donation.
 The project has taken time and grey hairs.